Natural Solutions For Eczema - A Personal Journey by EMINÉ RUSHTON

 Here are some crucial things I rely upon, to keep my gut healthy, skin hydrated, and diet more supportive of my eczema-prone skin:

-1) Don't use harsh surfactant-laden hand washes – one of the first things to go were those 'kills 99.9% of bacteria' hand washes, which strip and dry the hands, and are just too harsh for sensitive skin.
+One of the first things to go were those 'kills 99.9% of bacteria' hand washes, which strip and dry the hands, and are just too harsh for sensitive skin.
 When I'm working somewhere that uses commercial soaps in the bathroom, I decant some into a travel-sized bottle and pop into my bag.
 I always moisturise my hands afterward too.

-2) I have some obvious flare-up foods – and they've been the same since childhood... whenever I eat egg yolks my skin pinkens slightly and if I eat eggs a few days in a row, I'll begin to feel that telltale heat and itchiness under the surface.
+They've been the same since childhood... whenever I eat egg yolks my skin pinkens slightly and if I eat eggs a few days in a row, I'll begin to feel that telltale heat and itchiness under the surface.
 I'm fine with egg whites though, so that's something!
 I've also found cashew nuts to be a bit of a problem (Ayurvedic science agrees), and in general, try to steer clear of very salty, spicy and sour foods – all of which can put more heat into the system (according to Ayurveda).
 Coconut helps to calm, as do cooling green leaves and veg, and vegetable juices, such as carrot, are great (but go easy on the spicy ginger!).
 I also limit the amount of dairy I have, as since childhood, my asthma and eczema would both be exacerbated if I ate too much yoghurt, drank too much milk or overdid the cheese!
 These days I always choose raw and unpasteurised dairy (when I do have it), and rotate with plant-based alternatives too (oat milk is wonderfully soothing to the system too – but do choose organic if you can).

-3) I've bathed in dead sea salts for years – and always noticed a huge improvement in my eczema after a week in the sea, on my summer holiday.
+I always noticed a huge improvement in my eczema after a week in the sea, on my summer holiday.
 I've also had great results from dead sea mud packs over areas that have flared up and pure thalassotherapy treatments.
 Why?
 Because the mineral-rich salts (the dead sea is made up of 33% pure mineral salt and 67% H2O – incredible!) are naturally anti-inflammatory.
 Magnesium, potassium and sodium chlorides are well absorbed by the body, transdermally, and have been shown to not only help the body replenish depleted mineral stores, but to also deeply soothe and relax the nervous system – another very effective way to lower stress levels in the process.